OpenNMT/OpenNMT/README.md

 * `curriculum`: For this many epochs, order the minibatches based on source sequence length.
 (Sometimes setting this to 1 will increase convergence speed).
 * `pre_word_vecs_enc`: If using pretrained word embeddings (on the encoder side), this is the path to the *.hdf5 file with the embeddings.
-The hdf5 should have a single field `word_vecs`, which references an array with dimensions vocab size x embedding size.
-Each row should is a word embedding and should follow the same indexing scheme as the *.dict files from running `preprocess.py`.
+The hdf5 should have a single field `word_vecs`, which references an array with dimensions vocab size by embedding size.
+Each row should be a word embedding and follow the same indexing scheme as the *.dict files from running `preprocess.py`.
 In order to be consistent with `beam.lua`, the first 4 indices should always be `<blank>`, `<unk>`, `<s>`, `</s>` tokens.
 * `pre_word_vecs_dec`: Path to *.hdf5 for pretrained word embeddings on the decoder side.
 See above